haschka/mnhn-tree-tools/README.md

 * How to build

-create a bin subdirectory: i.e. by typing `mkdir build`
+create a bin subdirectory: i.e. by typing `mkdir bin`

 install libSDL2, libpng, mpi and OpenCL on your distribution/unix-system together with the development version of packages (i.e. with header files)